-We educate women and men to be effective public service leaders in the global community guided by the values of St. Vincent de Paul.
+We educate people to be effective public service leaders in the global community guided by the values of St. Vincent de Paul.

 The School of Public Service promotes effective management of nonprofit organizations and government agencies, and fosters the development of sound public policies affecting the delivery of social services.
 Programs of instruction, research, and community involvement prepare adult learners to pursue administrative careers in a broad range of public service organizations.
 Following the tradition of St. Vincent de Paul, the School of Public Service devotes special attention to policies and practices that promote social equity through the delivery of affordable, quality services to those in greatest need.

-The School emphasizes ethical leadership and seeks to be “international by design” in all aspects of its curriculum but especially by offering short-term, executive-style, study-abroad experiences for working professionals.
+The school emphasizes ethical leadership in all aspects of its curriculum but especially by offering short-term, executive-style, study-abroad experiences for working professionals.
 Faculty encourage all students to take advantage of more than a dozen courses to developed and developing countries.
 Consistent with its mission, the School of Public Service purposefully strives to build an academic community that is racially, ethnically, religiously, and otherwise diverse.
 Part-time and full-time students are equally welcome.